HomeArticlesHow ToHow to Calculate RSU Tax

 Net Shares After Tax = Shares Vesting × (1 − Supplemental Withholding Rate)

-These formulas assume the standard flat-rate supplemental withholding method most employers use; some employers instead use the aggregate withholding method (combining the vesting income with your regular paycheck and withholding based on your W-4 elections), which can produce a different withholding amount for the same vesting event.
+These formulas assume the standard flat-rate supplemental withholding method most employers use.
+Some employers use the aggregate method instead, combining vesting income with your regular paycheck and withholding based on your W-4 elections, which can produce a different withholding amount for the same vesting event.

 Key Terms